Skip to content

 // kMaxSize = 100; // 编译错误!不能修改 const 变量

-Note my wording here is "should not" rather than "cannot"—technically, you can force your way past const using pointers to modify data, but that is undefined behavior (UB) and purely asking for trouble.
+Note that I use the word "should not" rather than "cannot"—technically, you can bypass const by using pointers to force a modification, but that is undefined behavior and simply asking for trouble.

 c